Acknowledging Weak Data, Council Approves Modified Shotspotter Contract for 1.25 Years

 No one representing the recall spoke, and only one speaker mentioned it at all, a surprise given proponents’ claims that support for the recall is popular and pervasive.
 Most criticism of Thao came from perspectives almost universally ignored by corporate media.
 Several speakers chastised the administration for expanded homeless encampment evictions under the Mayor’s new executive order, complaining that the new push lacks the housing or support services to avoid causing hardship for the unhoused.

 Some residents also complained about stalled Head Start enrollment.
-Clarissa Doutherd of Parent Voices, a group that advocated for the revival of Head Start facilities in East Oakland and Chinatown that would have been shuttered under the Schaaf administration.
-Doutherd started her comments by praising Thao’s address—Thao is also one of several council members opposing the move to close the Head Start locations in 2021, originally facilitated by Loren Taylor when he chaired the Life Enrichment Committee.
+Clarissa Doutherd of Parent Voices, a group that advocated for the revival of Head Start facilities in East Oakland and Chinatown that would have been shuttered under the Schaaf administration started her comments by praising Thao’s address.
+Thao is one of several council members who opposed the move to close the Head Start locations in 2021, originally facilitated by Loren Taylor when he chaired the Life Enrichment Committee.
 Thao, Fife, Kaplan and Bas helped find alternate funds to save the programs and facilities, which are an important employer for single mothers.
 Now, Doutherd says, enrollment at the centers is stagnating despite a long waiting list.
 Later in the meeting, during a legislative item to accept funding for Head Start programs, the program’s manager at the City of Oakland admitted that the sites are stagnating, mostly because Oakland does not offer competitive wages for legally mandated certified roles in each facility.
 [More on this story in the weeks to come].

 Council Responds